-The site is updated quarterly, at minimum, to ensure information is accurate and up-to-date.
 Per policy, we only link to non-profits or governmental agencies.
-The one exception is in the Realtor® Education section, where we do link to a few for-profit education providers.
+The one exception is the Realtor® Education section, where we link to select for-profit education providers.

 NAR introduced their Sustainability Program to engage membership in sustainable practices.

 NAR and the National Association of Home Builders (NAHB) partnered to create Home Performance Counts: a collection of resources that equips Realtors® with the language and expertise needed to move effectively in the world of sustainability and answer their clients’ questions about high-performance homes.

 Realtors® & Sustainability Report

 NAR surveys members each year to create this annual report, which provides data on sustainability issues facing the real estate industry.

 Sustainable practices are actions that can be taken in every day life that use resources in a responsible way and do not harm the environment.
 The most basic example of this that we are all familiar with is the concept of “reduce, reuse, recycle.”